marcfrincu/copernicus/README.md

 If you are interesting in seeing how a simple simulator can be built (no shaders, shadows) you are invited to have a look.

+The code I have here has been unchanged since 2010.

 ## Windows binary

-The repository contains a precompiled binary part of the 'copernicus-windows-binary.zip' file that should run on Windows 10.
+The repository contains a precompiled binary part of the *copernicus-windows-binary.zip* file that should run on Windows 10.

 ## Linux

-The executable for Linux is the file 'copernicus.elf'.
+The executable for Linux is the file *copernicus.elf*.
 Unzip the images.zip archive in an images folder before running the application.

 ## Commands

 You can use the mouse to look around and keys to perform various actions.
-You can find the commands in 'copernicus.cpp'.
+You can find the commands in *copernicus.cpp*.